 A Master Class applying comprehensive technique to Chekhov

-In this intensive class, actors have the opportunity to explore the application of technique to scenes and monologues from Anton Chekhov’s The Seagull.
-Actors will research assigned topics relating to Chekhov, The Seagull, 19th Century Russia, culture, daily life etc and use this homework as a foundation for hands on work on the pieces.
+In this intensive class, actors have the opportunity to explore the application of technique to scenes and monologues from Anton Chekhov’s The Cherry Orchard.
+Actors will research assigned topics relating to Chekhov, The Cherry Orchard, 19th Century Russia, culture and daily life, and learn how to use this research when approaching the text.
 Actors will work individually and also in a group.
-Max 10 actors.
+This course will feature a maximum of 10 actors.

 Contact Hours and Dates